Since its inception, Cassandra has been utilising SEDA at its core.

 Latency implications of SEDA have been acknowledged by the authors themselves - see 2010 retrospective on SEDA.

-To fix these issues (and more), two years ago at NGCC Benedict Elliott Smith suggested moving Cassandra away from SEDA to the more mechanically sympathetic thread per core architecture (TPC).
+To fix these issues (and more), two years ago at NGCC benedict suggested moving Cassandra away from SEDA to the more mechanically sympathetic thread per core architecture (TPC).
 See the slides from the original presentation here.

 In a nutshell, each core would become a logical shared nothing micro instance of Cassandra, taking over a portion of the node’s range *.